Collective Dynamics of Dark Web Marketplaces: Results

-The capacity of the dark market ecosystem to recover following the closure of a market can be studied quantifying the evolution of the total volume traded by dark markets in time.
-Despite recurrent closures, we find that the number of markets has been relatively stable from $2014$ (see Figure~\ref{fig:total_usd}A).
-In addition, despite closures, the total weekly volume sent/received by dark market addresses has grown from $2014$ until the end of $2019$ (see Figure~\ref{fig:total_usd}B).
-In fact, Moving Average Convergence Divergence (MACD) analysis~\cite{appel1979moving} reveals that, following each dark market closure, the overall dark markets volume drops, but it recovers quickly after, typically within $9.5$ days, see Appendix~\ref{macd}.
-Starting from the end of $2018$, however, we observe a decrease in the total volume traded.
-It is important to note that, here, we considered the total volume (in American dollars) sent/received across the entire dark market egocentric network (See Figure~\ref{fig:diff_data_samp}).
+The capacity of the dark marketplace ecosystem to recover following the marketplace closure can be studied by quantifying the evolution of the total volume traded by dark marketplaces over time.
+Despite recurrent closures, we find that the number of marketplaces has been relatively stable since $2014$ as new marketplaces frequently open (see Fig.~\ref{fig:total_usd}a).
+In addition, despite closures, the total weekly volume sent/received by dark marketplace addresses has grown from $2014$ until the end of $2019$ (see Fig.~\ref{fig:total_usd}b).
+In fact, Moving Average Convergence Divergence (MACD) analysis~\cite{appel1979moving} reveals that, following each dark marketplace closure, the overall dark marketplace volume drops, but it recovers quickly thereafter, within $9$ days on average (median: $3$ days, see also Figure~S$6$ in Supplementary Information).
+Starting from the end of $2018$, however, we observe a decrease in the total volume traded (See Fig.~\ref{fig:diff_data_samp}).